 Setting up Clean as You Code

-As a project administrator, you set up Clean as You Code in three steps:
+As a project administrator, you set up Clean as You Code in two steps in SonarQube Community Build:

 - You set the quality standard for your project.